dbt-labs/handbook/website/docs/policies.md

 - The offsite locations should be changed over time to ensure face-to-face and in-person gatherings for those in the different regions.
 - When reviewing team member travel for international offsites, we encourage and recommend the following approach:
     - L7s and higher may travel internationally for offsites
     - International travel for L6s and below should be reviewed more intentionally.
-If approved by the departmental leader and the costs fit within the leader’s budget, L6s and below may travel internationally for offsites.
+If the departmental leader approves the costs within the leader’s budget, L6s and below may travel internationally for offsites.
-        - Before booking, departmental approval must be submitted to travel@dbtlabs.com.
+        - Before booking, departmental approval must be submitted to [travel@dbtlabs.com](mailto:travel@dbtlabs.com).
         - If support for international travel for an offsite is not submitted, we reserve the right to cancel the booking in Navan

 **Navan Booking Requirements for International Travel:**

 - Book 45 days in advance of the event (applicable to all departments)
 - Book **refundable** hotels
 - Book **refundable** flight options
     - Note this **differs from domestic travel guidance**, where nonrefundable options should be selected
 - Only in-policy booking options should be selected.
-Navan will indicate if a booking is out-of-policy; out-of-policy options should not be selected
+Navan will indicate if a booking is out-of-policy; out-of-policy options should not be selected.

 #### Domestic Travel:

 **Domestic travel** is defined as travel taken within one's original region (AMER, LATAM, APAC, and EMEA).

 We understand that domestic travel required for individual roles varies.
-Based on current travel metrics from Navan, we ask the following lead time be used for booking transportation and lodging across all regions:
+Based on current travel metrics from Navan, we ask that the following lead time be used for booking transportation and lodging across all regions:

 - **Sales and Solution Architecture:**
     - Book transportation and lodging 7 days or more before the trip